bww/unfurl/README.md

       format:
         issue: "[{key}] {fields.summary}"

-    # And so on for whatever other domains you have added support for.
+    # And so on for whatever other domains you have added...
     twitter.com:
       auth:
         header: # ...

 ```
+`$HOME/.unfurl.yml`